 - Do I judge myself as harshly as I judge others?

 - Am I doing the same things that I criticize others for doing?

-- Do I pray for the judgement or for the conversion of sinners?
+- Do I pray for the judgment or for the conversion of sinners?

-- Am I willing to admit it when I am wrong?
+- Am I willing to admit when I am wrong?

-- Do I make judgements from a place of humility or superiority?
+- Do I make judgments from a place of humility or superiority?

 - Do I realize that all righteousness comes from God?

 - Do I care for sinners or callously condemn sinners?